 Deciding that he had a lot to learn about the mental side of tennis, Mason then enrolled in the Boston University Graduate School of Education, where he earned a Master's Degree in counseling psychology (sport psychology concentration).
 Since then he has been consulting with athletes from many sports, but mostly tennis, including top-ten U.S. juniors and WTA touring professionals.

-Daniel Griffin returns for his fifth year as an assistant coach with the Engineers after serving as the interim head coach during the spring of 2010.
+Daniel Griffin will be in his sixth year as an assistant coach with the Engineers, including serving as the interim head coach during the spring of 2010.
 His primary responsibilities include match preparation and on-court coaching during practices and matches.

 A local product, Griffin played high school tennis at the Thayer Academy in Braintree, Mass. before a brief training stint at the Saddlebrook Tennis Academy in Tampa, Fla.
 He continued his career at Connecticut College and upon graduation Griffin played competitively with his successes generating regional and national rankings.

 Griffin is a certified member of the United States Professional Tennis Association and works at the Harvard University Business School.
 He is currently pursuing dual master's degrees from Suffolk University in political science and public administration.